dentarg/auth0-blog/_posts/2018-05-01-auth0-welcomes-vittorio-bertocci.markdown

 If you’ve heard [Vittorio Bertocci](https://www.linkedin.com/in/vittoriobertocci/)’s sessions at events like BUILD, Microsoft PDC, and many other industry events around the world, you know why we are so excited he is joining Auth0.

 During his lengthy career with Microsoft, Vittorio worked with Fortune 100 and Global 100 companies, including working on Microsoft’s Azure Active Directory team as principal program manager focusing on the developer experience.
-He contributed to the inception and launch of Microsoft's claims-based platform components (Windows Identity Foundation and ADFS, ADAL and MSAL SDKs, ASP.NET middleware) and turned Auth0 co-founders Eugenio Pace and Mátias Woloski onto the concept of identity.
+He contributed to the inception and launch of Microsoft's claims-based platform components (Windows Identity Foundation and ADFS, ADAL and MSAL SDKs, ASP.NET middleware) and turned Auth0 co-founders Eugenio Pace and Matías Woloski onto the concept of identity.

 So, if you’ve been missing out, don’t worry.
 We’ve got you.